GthiN89/NucleusESP32/README.md

 ### Current Functionalities
 - **CC1101 RAW Replay**: Now operates similarly to the Flipper.
 Saves arround 3 files, then need restart, but on second card, saves nothing, so may be shit card.
 - **`.sub` Files Player**: Supports RAW files, tested with AM270 and AM650.
-Sends only only one file, then need restart.
+Sending prettz much works now.
 - **Tesla Charger Opener**: Currently deactivated; will return later, not a priority.
 - **Large `.sub` File Support**: Handles virtually unlimited file sizes, tested with a 3MB "Came_top_brute.sub" file.
 - **CYD micro USB "bad SPI" Rv2**: As you know, you never know which CYD version you’ll get.